AlishaMahanty/Shield-Insurance-Analytics/README.md

 #### Suggestions (what the business could act on):

 - Focus Marketing & Sales Efforts: Prioritize high-revenue and high-customer cities like Delhi NCR and Mumbai for campaigns.
-- Target Key Age Groups: 31–40 and 65+ age groups show the highest revenue contributions—develop products or promotions tailored to them.
+- Target Key Age Groups: 31–40 and 41-50 age groups show the highest revenue contributions—develop products or promotions tailored to them.
 - Investigate Anomalies: March revenue spike may indicate seasonal policy uptake or campaign effects—review for insights.
 - Monitor Daily Growth: Track DCGR and DRGR to quickly respond to sudden drops or growth surges.
 - Use Data-Driven Decisions: Leverage city & age group split to tailor localized marketing, policy adjustments, and customer retention strategies.
-- Visual Enhancements: Conditional formatting or color highlights on top cities/age groups can make insights more actionable at a glance.

 ### 2. Sales Mode Analysis